saidlab-team/RefiBot/docs/tutorial.md

 # ReFiBot Overiew and Examples
 ReFiBot stands for Recycled Fishnet Robot, as the frame of the robot is made from recycled fishnets.
 This document goes through some of the features of the robot, and how to program it to perform certain functions.
+We recommend going through the examples below as a starting point, but please explore all the functions we have madwe available, or even better: program your own and join the ReFiBot community!

 ## Overview